AljoschaMeyer/image-dither/README.md

 Defaults to `Dither.matrices.floydSteinberg`.

-To specify your own error diffusion matrices, take a look at the implementation of the matrces above.
+To specify your own error diffusion matrices, take a look at the implementation of the matrices above in `matrices.coffee`.
 That should be easier than explaining it here.
 Good luck.